top of page

 Co-authors: Markus Giesler, Lena Steinhoff, Andreas Eggert

-Under second-round review at: Journal of Consumer Research
+Invited for third-round review at: Journal of Consumer Research

 Presentation at the CCT Conference 2023